By Ben Townsend

 Studies suggest that cases of corruption are increasing in the United States, whilst democracy is failing.
 But the land of the free is not alone.
 Across the world, similar trends are appearing.
 Is there a correlation?
 And if so, who is to blame?

 The past two years for American politics have been a rollercoaster of events, straddling a knife edge between the real, the fictional, and the enigmatic.
-As the White House enshrouds itself in a politically opaque canvas, having just emerged from the nation’s longest Government shutdown in history and currently preparing for a second, the question must be asked — has the global hegemon of freedom and democracy lost its way?
+With the White House enshrouded in a politically opaque canvas, having just emerged from the nation’s longest Government shutdown in history and currently preparing for a second, the question must be asked — has the global hegemon of freedom and democracy lost its way?

 Many, including the global watchdog Transparency International (TI), seem to think so.